Skip to content

 How many of these actions will you take this month?

-• Commit to saving energy by drying some or all of your laundry outside on a line when weather permits.
+• Commit to saving energy by drying some or all of your laundry outside on a line at least one time this month.

 • Use a drying rack to hang clothes inside as needed, especially in the winter months.